 In 1878, a memorial from the legislature of Minnesota seeking an appropriation for a lighthouse at Grand Marais was presented to the U.S. Senate, which referred it to the Committee of Commerce.
 This committee denied the petition citing a report from the Lighthouse Board that considered it inexpedient to establish the light until the harbor improvements were finished.
 The matter was revisited after the completion of the harbor, and Congress appropriated $9,952 for the lighthouse on March 3, 1885.

-Materials were landed at Grand Marais in July 1885 by the tender Warrington, and the lighthouse, which consisted of a square, pyramidal, wooden tower surmounted by an octagonal lantern, was finished on August 21.
+Materials were landed at Grand Marais in July 1885 by the steam tender Warrington, and the lighthouse, which consisted of a square, pyramidal, wooden tower surmounted by an octagonal lantern, was finished on August 21.
 The station’s light and fog bell commenced operation on September 1, 1885, and Joseph Mayhew served as the first keeper.
 The fog bell hung from a bracket that protruded from the western face of the lighthouse, and it was struck by machinery housed in the tower.
+The fog bell and striking machinery were formerly used at Passage Island, while the wooden tower was framed at the lighthouse depot in Detroit.
 The unexpended balance of the appropriation for the lighthouse was available for building a keeper’s dwelling, but efforts to obtain a site that year were unsuccessful.

 Storm-tossed seas breached the base of the exposed tower in November 1886, but the hole was soon repaired.
-The tower was damaged during a severe storm in October 1887, and, after repairs were made, a plank protection was put in place to prevent similar injuries.
+The tower was again damaged during a severe storm in October 1887, and, after repairs were made, a plank protection was put in place on the east side of the tower to prevent similar injuries.
 Negotiations with the owner of the land best suited for a keeper’s dwelling were carried out in 1888, but no agreement could be made.

 In 1893, the Lighthouse Board noted that there was an unexpended balance of $8,409.17 in the Treasury remaining from the original 1885 appropriation, but the rulings of the accounting officers of the Treasury Department prevented this sum from being used to build a keeper’s dwelling.
 The Lighthouse Board requested $8,400 for the dwelling, and in 1895 Congress passed an act that allowed $4,000 of the unexpended balance to be applied toward the construction of the dwelling.